Azure/Avere/docs/windows_10_avere_vfxt_mounted_workstation.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

-> The source code to produce the template is located [here](../src/win10vfxtmounted)
+> Tip: The source code to produce the template is located [here](../src/win10vfxtmounted)

 Save the output values of the deployment for access to the workstation.